HIST 208: Digital and Visual Storytelling

 Instructor: Dr. Marianna Hovhannisyan

-This research seminar examines archives and considers how classification systems are central in addressing knowledge gaps, gendered and racialized silences created by colonialism, slavery, wars, and displacement.
+This research seminar examines archives and considers how classification systems are central in addressing knowledge gaps and gendered and racialized silences created by colonialism, slavery, wars, and displacement.
 We will engage with archival theories informed by Black, Indigenous, and Asian American studies, feminist and postcolonial theories, and visual studies.
-What is archival metadata and what role does it play in historical research?
-How might we imagine new links between descriptive information, records, affect, and embodied knowledge found in and out of archives?
-Our discussions will be guided by concepts including “critical fabulation” (Hartman), “queering archives” (Arondekar, et al), “imagining the impossible,” (Gilliland & Caswell), and “silences and silencing” (Trouillot).
-For the final assignment, students will create their own digital archival projects.
-It will be based on their research interests and direct engagement with the Pembroke Center Archives focused on women’s history and feminist theory.
+What is archival metadata, and what role does it play in historical research?
+How might we imagine new links between descriptive information, records, affect, and embodied knowledge found in and out of the archives?
+Our discussions will be guided by concepts including “critical fabulation” (Hartman), “queering archives” (Arondekar, et al.), “imagining the impossible,” (Gilliland & Caswell), and “silences and silencing” (Trouillot).
+For the final assignment, students will create their own digital archival projects based on their research interests and direct engagement with the Pembroke Center Archives focused on women’s history and feminist theory.

 VIS 20: Introduction To Art History